 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

-There are many different causes of pelvic pain.
-Some are more serious than others.
+Treatment for pelvic pain in women will depend on the cause.
 If you are confident that you know the cause or the pain - for example, period pain - you could try taking a painkiller such as paracetamol or ibuprofen.

 If you are not sure of the cause of the pain or if the pain is severe, you should see a doctor.
 In particular, some causes are emergencies - for example, an ectopic pregnancy.
 Seek medical help urgently if you suspect this.
 You may also want to see a doctor if the pain keeps coming back.
 For many of the conditions listed above, there are treatments available.